 A transient ischemic attack (TIA) occurs when blood flow to a part of the brain stops for a brief time.
 A person will have stroke-like symptoms for up to 24 hours.
 In most cases, the symptoms last for 1 to 2 hours.

 A TIA is felt to be a warning sign that a true stroke may happen in the future if something is not done to prevent it.

 A TIA is different than a stroke.
 After a TIA, the blockage breaks up quickly and dissolves.
-Unlike a stroke, a TIA does not cause brain tissue to die.
+A TIA does not cause brain tissue to die.

 The loss of blood flow to an area of the brain can be caused by: